 CalState TEACH operates on a trimester system.
 The residency determination dates for CalState TEACH are as follows:

 - Fall: September 20

 - Summer: June 1

-Students classified as nonresidents may appeal a final campus decision within 120 days* of notification by the campus.
+Students classified as nonresidents may appeal a final campus decision within 30 days of notification by the campus.
 Information on the appeal process may be found at Filing a Residency Appeal.
 A campus residency classification appeal must be submitted via the InfoReady online Residence Appeal Form to the California State University Chancellor’s Office.
 For instructions, see How to File a Residency Appeal (.pdf).

 Long Beach, CA 90802-4210

 The Chancellor’s Office can either decide the appeal or send the matter back to the campus for further review.
 Students incorrectly classified as residents or incorrectly granted an exception from nonresident tuition are subject to reclassification as nonresidents and payment of nonresident tuition in arrears.
 If incorrect classification results from false or concealed facts, the student is also subject to discipline pursuant to Section 41301 of Title 5 of the California Code of Regulations.

 Resident students who become nonresidents or who no longer meet the criteria for an exception must immediately notify the Admissions Office.
 Changes may have been made in the rate of nonresident tuition and in the statutes and regulations governing residency for tuition purposes in California between the time this information is published and the relevant residency determination date.
 Students are urged to review the statutes and regulations stated above.